sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/delivering-impact-reviews.md

 ### Q: How can I see all compensation ranges?

-A: You can access all compensation ranges in [Assemble](INSERT LINK)
+A: You can access all compensation ranges in Assemble.
+New bands will be uploaded the week of April 10th.

+### Q: Why did some compensation ranges go down?
+A: We re-run compensation ranges every 6-months, and our ranges move as the market moves.
+This means that sometimes ranges decrease.
+We never decrease Teammate's compensation as a result.